-Naturally, researchers have come to the realization that the combination of physical and data-driven models was the next step in the prediction and modeling of system behavior.
-This paradigm of PIML was initially conceptualized by (Karpatne et al., 2017) formally in their study of theory-guided data science, in which they outlined various avenues of integration between domain knowledge and data-driven solutions.
+Naturally, researchers have come to the realization that the combination of physical and data-driven models was the next step in the prediction and modelling of system behaviour.
+This paradigm of physics-informed machine learning (PIML) was initially conceptualized by Lagaris et al. (1998), who first demonstrated the use of artificial neural networks (ANN) for solving ordinary and partial differential equations.
+Karpatne et al. (2017) formally introduced this paradigm in their study of theory-guided data science, outlining various avenues of integration between domain knowledge and data-driven solutions.
 Through this unification, new physics-informed models are capable of benefiting from both physics-based and data-driven methods concurrently.
-Since their publication, a plethora of studies regarding the PIML paradigm has been conducted.
-Various authors, most notably Raissi et al. (2019), further advanced the integration between theory and data science with the introduction of Physics-Informed Neural Networks (PINNs), whereby physical laws in the form of governing equations are encoded within neural networks.
-The neural network architecture and properties made it especially suitable in their use case, for approximating the solutions of Partial Differential Equations (PDEs).
-Raissi et al. (2019) made use of the neural network architecture in their demonstration of a systematic methodology for solving non-linear partial differential equations.
+Since their publication, a plethora of studies regarding the PIML paradigm have been conducted.
+Various authors, most notably (Raissi et al., 2019), further advanced the integration between theory and data science with the introduction of Physics-Informed Neural Networks (PINNs), whereby physical laws in the form of governing equations are encoded within the neural network (NNs).
+The NN architecture and properties made it especially suitable in their use case, for approximating the solutions of Partial Differential Equations (PDEs).
+Raissi et al. (2019) made use of the NN architecture in their demonstration of a systematic methodology for solving non-linear partial differential equations.
 Karniadakis et al. (2021) reviewed popular methodologies by which the integration of physics and data-driven techniques takes place, as well as presented their insights on limitations and potential applications of the technique.
 Meng et al. (2022) also surveyed a variety of work in the area of PIML, and presented a summary of core motivations behind their development, popular physical governing equations employed in various applications, as well as methods of integration.
-From literature, it is evident that despite their novelty, applications of PIML have been prominent in a variety of fields.
+From the literature, it is evident that despite their novelty, applications of PIML have been prominent in a variety of fields.

-For this survey, the applications of PIML methods within the context of condition monitoring in various engineering applications are examined.
-Condition monitoring is an essential aspect of the engineering industry as it plays a vital role in ensuring the reliability, safety, and efficiency of assets.
+For this survey, the applications of PIML methods within the context of condition monitoring (CM) in various engineering applications are examined.
+CM is an essential aspect of the engineering industry as it plays a vital role in ensuring the reliability, safety, and efficiency of assets.
 Implementations of PIML in this area involve the continuous monitoring of various parameters such as vibration, temperature, pressure, and other critical factors that can indicate the health state of the asset monitored.
-Through continuous sampling of these parameters, engineers may identify potential problems before they occur, and take corrective actions to prevent costly and unplanned downtime, equipment failure, or even catastrophic accidents Surucu et al. (2023).
-Recent developments in PIML and information capabilities have led to a wide variety of innovative methodologies for the integration of physical knowledge for applications in condition monitoring.
-In the survey by Xu et al. (2022), the authors have already outlined extensively, the specific applications of PIML with condition monitoring.
-As such, rather than focusing on the specific applications, this survey aims to provide readers with an overview of recent methodologies of integration between the integration of physics-based knowledge with machine learning methods.
-The overall objective of this paper is thus to provide readers with a foundation for comprehending its specific applications, and a deeper understanding of the underlying principles and mechanisms of PIML.
+Through continuous sampling of these parameters, engineers may identify potential problems before they occur, and take corrective actions to prevent costly and unplanned downtime, equipment failure, or even catastrophic accidents (Surucu et al., 2023).
+Recent developments in PIML and information capabilities have led to a wide variety of innovative methodologies for the integration of physical knowledge for applications in CM.
+In the survey by Xu et al. (2022), the authors have already outlined extensively, the specific applications of PIML with CM.
+As such, rather than focusing on the specific applications, this survey aims to provide readers with an overview of recent methodologies of integration between the integration of physics-based knowledge with ML methods.
+The overall objective of this paper is thus to provide readers with a foundation for comprehending its specific applications, and a deeper understanding of the underlying principles and mechanisms of PIML